ebird/ebirdst/docs/articles/applications.md

 ### Projection

-The raster data are all provided in the same equal area Earth Earth coordinate reference system.
+The raster data are all provided in the same equal area Earth coordinate reference system.
 This projection is designed to work for any location on Earth; however, it is not ideal for mapping smaller regions.
 Instead, it’s best to select an equal area projection tailored to your region.
 A good general purpose choice is a Lambert’s azimuthal equal area projection centered on the focal region.
 This can be defined programmatically as follows.

 ``` r

 # find the centroid of the region
 region_centroid <- region_boundary |>
   st_geometry() |>